SakineMazlomyar/frontendProject/README.md

 ##### Hosting on

 ### The structure of the project
-#### from the root in the src  folder you can find all the componets, routes, pages, store, actions globalstyles
+#### From the root in the src  folder you can find all the componets, routes, pages, store, actions globalstyles
-#### every component has its style and interface
+#### Every component has its style and interface

 ------